 Kalamata Hummus Recipe with Homemade Pita Chips

 This Kalamata Olive Hummus Recipe is made from scratch, starting with dried chickpeas.
 It’s served with Homemade Pita Chips that are toasted in a skillet so that it’s quick and easy to make up a batch whenever you need a dipper.
 This recipe and blog post are sponsored by Anolon Gourmet Cookware.
+And Anolon is also sponsoring an amazing giveaway here on COOKtheSTORY.
+Head to the bottom of this post to enter to win an 11 piece Anolon Advanced Non-Stick Cookware Set, value $299.

 Did you know that the first recorded hummus recipe dates back to 13th century Egypt?
 That version is printed in a cookbook with the translated title “The Description of Familiar Food,” which makes me think that hummus was around for awhile before that recipe appeared.
 That first recipe is similar to the hummus recipes we know today in that it’s a dip made mostly of pureed chickpeas.
 However, that old recipe used vinegar instead of today’s lemon juice.